We tend to think of cancer as a single disease. A killer that strikes out of nowhere.

 Regular visits to the doctor are great.
 Tests are helpful when they’re necessary too.
 But paying attention to your OWN body, and following your OWN gut instinct, may be the strongest weapon against cancer of all.

-And that could mean catching a cancer early and getting ahead of it before real damage is done.
+You can spot a subtle or often overlooked symptom long before a test confirms a problem.
+And that could mean catching a cancer early and getting ahead of it before it’s able to do lasting damage.

 13 often overlooked cancer symptoms